 In this guide, we go through the different steps in order to see the connection between anonymous codes and students' actual codes, remove anonymization and add anonymization for an already started test.

-The connection between anonymous code and the student's name
+The connection between the anonymous codes and the students' names

 When the anonymization has been removed, the students will be shown in name order instead of the anonymized order.
-As a DigiExam administrator it’s possible to download a list of the students' anonymous codes and the name connected to the codes by clicking on Download grades spreadsheet, while the exam is still anonymous.
-By downloading the spreadsheet, information regarding both the student name and the students anonymous codes will be shown in the name column.
+As a Digiexam administrator, it’s possible to download a list of the students' anonymous codes and the name connected to the codes by clicking on Download grades spreadsheet.

 To download the grades spreadsheet: